-28 See the scheme of financial delegation at Annex 5
+&lt;sup>28 See Scheme of Financial Delegation at Annex 5

-- the level and structure of staffing, including grading and number of staff, shall be appropriate to the functions and the requirements of efficiency, effectiveness and economy; - the performance of staff at all levels is satisfactorily appraised and the performance measurement systems are reviewed from time to time; - staff shall be encouraged to acquire the appropriate professional, management and other expertise necessary to achieve the Authority's objectives; - adequate grievance and disciplinary procedures are in place; - reporting of wrongdoing and whistle-blowing procedures consistent with the Public Interest Disclosure Act are in place; - proper consultation with staff and their elected representatives takes place on key issues affecting them; - appropriate arrangements are in place for compliance with legislative requirements with respect to staff under the Chief Executive and Chief Constable's respective direction and control; - a code of conduct for staff is in place based on The College of Policing's Code of Ethics; and - the collective pay and grading structure, and terms and conditions of service (including pensions) as determined by the Authority, are approved where necessary by the Department for Transport and/or the Treasury. - 8.12.
-The Authority retains the power of decision with respect to pay and terms and conditions of service for officers and staff.
+- appropriate arrangements are in place for compliance with legislative requirements with respect to staff under the Chief Executive and Chief Constable's respective direction and control; - a code of conduct for staff is in place based on The College of Policing's Code of Ethics; and - the collective pay and grading structure, and terms and conditions of service (including pensions) as determined by the Authority, are approved where necessary by the Department for Transport and/or the Treasury.

+8.12 The Authority retains the power of decision with respect to pay and terms and conditions of service for officers and staff.
 In accordance with Section 46 of the 2003 Act, for police officers there shall be a Conference to which all questions of rates of pay, hours of duty and conditions of service of transport police shall be referred.
 The Conference will be chaired by the Chief Executive and will usually be held annually.
 These decisions will be recorded in Regulations made under section 36 to 40.

-Responsibilities of Finance Director: Managerial
+Responsibilities of Authority Chief Financial Officer: Managerial

-8.13.
-As Treasurer of the BTPF, the Authority Finance Director is responsible for the proper processes and controls in place for the management of money.
+8.13 As Treasurer of the BTPF, the Authority Chief Financial Officer is responsible for the proper processes and controls in place for the management of money.